sgladkoff/goldpan/docs/rigora.md

 You can visit the official website of **Rigora** here: [www.rigora.studio](http://www.rigora.studio)

+## Release Notes

+### Rigora Version 2.0: November 24, 2022

+**Changes introduced in Version 2.0:**

+- Extended hypertext tag support;

+- Revamped and expanded check customization capabilities;

+- All-new capability of compound logical check combinations;

+- Spelling: tags will no longer confuse the spell checker;

+**Hypertext Tags**

+Tags belonging to different categories will now be displayed differently:

+- XML tags ( <…> </…> <…/> )

+- Hypertext entries ( &…; )

+- Breaks ( \n \r \t )

+- Placeholders ( {…} %… )

+**Check Customization Capablilities**

+- Most of the check types can now be combined using logical operators (AND, OR, NOT).
+The **Check Property Editor** now displays a logical expression made of checks and operators as a tree;

+- Checks will generate localization error alerts inside the text as wavy underlines, and will add their own wavy underlines to messages created earlier by different checks;

+- By default, checks now have a set of constraints that can be disabled if necessary.
+For example, the "Source does not equal target" constraint serves to speed up checking during translation work, as it cuts off the overabundance of false-positive Partially untranslated, Spell check and GAR alerts;

+- The context menu on the **Check Results** panel now has the **Go To Check** command for instant access to the check (on the **Check** panel) that had caused a particular alert;

+- The **Search Scope** option can now be used for searching in the text or the tags separately, or in the text and tags at the same time;

+- Several **GAR** checks can be run at the same time, each with its own glossary and excludes;

+- Spell check will now run faster;

+- The **Ignore Untranslated Words** option has been added spell check, intended to reduce the amount of false-positive alerts, and is enabled by default;

+- Possible fixes are shown in the context menu of the **Check Results** panel, and will automatically replace the erroneous text when selected;

 ## Supported File Formats

 - Common bilingual file formats (XLIFF, SDLXLIFF, TMX, TTX)